The tangent space to the space of 0-cycles: The tangent space to the Nisnevich space of -cycles

-on the space of $0$-cycles.
-Of course, we do not know (at the moment) whether the tangent sheaf $T_{\Sym ^{\infty }(X/k)^+}$ is locally free on the site $\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et }$, and, accordingly, we do not know whether the pullback $f^*T_{\Sym ^{\infty }(X/k)^+}$ decomposes in to the direct sum of Serre twists.
-But it is not hard to show that $f^*T_{\Sym ^{\infty }(X/k)^+}$ is a coherent sheaf on the projective line $\PR ^1$ over $k$.
+But it is not hard to show that this pullback is a coherent sheaf on the projective line $\PR ^1$ over $k$.
 Being a coherent sheaf, it decomposes uniquely in to a direct sum of a torsion sheaf and a locally free sheaf, see, for example, Proposition 5.4.2. in \cite{ChenKrause}.
-Then